 Property Description Name A name is assigned for this exchange.
 Defaults to the target name of the producer, an underscore, and the exchange ID in the producer.
 Changing the name (or its syntax) may prevent resynchronization of the variable.
 Producer ID The PLC producing the exchange.
 This value, conventionally expressed as a dotted-decimal number uniquely identifies the Ethernet Global Data device across the network.
 Group ID Used only if the produced exchange has been configured with a Destination Type of Group ID.
 This Group ID (1-32) must match that of the producer.
 Exchange ID Identifies a specific data exchange to be received by the consuming device.
 It must match the Exchange ID specified in the produced exchange.
 Adapter Name The Adapter Name is the name of a specific Ethernet interface, which is identified by its rack and slot location within the consuming PLC.
 Consumed Not used in PACSystems.
 (Always displayed as 200 milliseconds; Period not editable.)
 Update Timeout A value in the range of zero to 3,600,000 milliseconds (1 hour).
 The Ethernet interface will declare a refresh error if the first or subsequent packet of data does not arrive within this time.
 The Update Timeout should be at least double the value of the producer period and should allow for transient network delays.
 The default, zero, indicates no timeout.
-Resolution is in two milliseconds (2ms) Due Made Ctare Increments.
-Run Mode Store when set to True, the Run Mode Store Enabled parameter allows Enabled the user to modify of delete this exchange and store the changes while in Run mode.
-You can add exchanges in Run mode the recommended that you keep this parameter at its default it is recommended that you keep this parameter at its default this evolution of the second application has a specific need to modify this exchange in Run mode.
+Resolution is in two milliseconds (2ms) increments.
+Run Mode Store When set to True, the Run Mode Store Enabled parameter allows Enabled the user to modify or delete this exchange and store the changes while in Run mode.
+You can add exchanges in Run mode regardless of the setting of this parameter.
+It is recommended that you keep this parameter at its default setting, False, unless your application has a specific need to modify this exchange in Run mode.